usmanovs/Salesforce-Interview-Handbook/questions/Chris.md

 Salary, growth opportunities >>> recruiter uses these to fight off counter offers

 > Are there anyways that recruiters mislead candidates?
 Recruiters would still advertise/sell a company that they know sucks, or where people leave discuss a higher salary then make a lower offer on actual paper they give an unreasonable ranges of possible salaries

 > what is a counter offer?
-when you give a notice to your company & they give you a better deal recruiters ask questions ahead of time to fight counter offers
+when you give a notice to your company & they give you a better deal.
+Recruiters ask questions ahead of time to fight counter offers

-> What is a perfect candidate for you? had the relevant skills. honest with themselves. knows what they want & sticks to it Good candidate values the role of recruiter.
+> What is a perfect candidate for you?
+* Has the relevant skills.
+* Honest with themselves.
+* Knows what they want & sticks to it
+* Good candidate values the role of recruiter.
 Knows that they can help you

 > What is a bad candidate?
 over inflated self-ego: don’t return calls, start contacting client directly, over inflated self of experience and value.